-Facebook recently made the public “events” that users create far more prominent within a typical person’s newsfeed.Once a user clicks “interested” in an event, that event is then shown to all of their friends.
-After that, they spread like wildfire.Universities, nonprofits, community attractions and more can create tons of free promotion and connections with new audiences by organizing events and promoting them on Facebook.
-The value of Facebook events may even prompt you to increase your event calendar, and sponsor of co-host other events.
+Facebook recently made the public “events” that users create far more prominent within a typical person’s newsfeed.Once a user clicks “interested” in an event, it’s then shown to all of their friends.
+If those friends click “interested” as well, it’s disseminating once again, all without any “boosted” payments.Universities, nonprofits, community attractions and more can create tons of free promotion and connections with new audiences by organizing events and promoting them on Facebook.
+The impact of Facebook events may even prompt you to add more events or sponsored/co-hosted events to your public relations strategy.

-When a Facebook user “checks-in” at your location, all of their friends see that they’ve been there, and their name is added to an ongoing list of visitors that displays on your business page.This is more than free promotion – it creates a communal feeling around your business.If your location is visitor-friendly, consider on-site signage or emails encouraging people to “check-in”, even offering merchandise or discounts for those who did.
+When a Facebook user “checks-in” at your location, all of their friends see that they’ve been there, and their name is then added to an ongoing list of visitors that displays on your business page.This is more than free promotion – it creates a communal feeling around your business.If your location is visitor-friendly, consider on-site signage or emails encouraging people to “check-in”, even offering merchandise or discounts for those who do so.

-Under your Facebook business page’s cover photo is a blue button.
-This is a Call to Action button – and it’s a digital marketer’s best friend.
-This button should push users to your most important landing page, like a newsletter sign-up, “about us” page, or a high-quality video.Consider using the button to support whatever marketing goal is most immediate.
-For example, if you’re starting a short-term fund drive, make the button link to a donation page, or if your organization recently received really great press, link users to that article.
+Under your Facebook business page’s cover photo is a blue button, which should be used to push users to your most important landing page, like a newsletter sign-up, “about us” page, or a high-quality video.Consider using the button to support whatever marketing goal is most immediate.
+For example, if you’re starting a short-term fund drive, make the button link to a donation page.
+Or, if your organization recently received really great press, link users to that article.

 People don’t typically review businesses and organizations on Facebook, yet the “reviews” section is prominent on the business page.This is your chance to outdo competitors.Consider asking customers and brand advocates to leave a review directly after they’ve had a positive experience, like attending an event, completing a program, or partnering on an initiative.

-If someone “Follows” your page it means your posted content appears on their timeline (whereas a “Like” only shows the user what them and their friends what interests they have in common).As more and more Facebook users catch on to what a “Follow” does to their timeline, they will only “Follow” your business page if you do things like provide them with interesting videos and articles, promote deals and discounts, and reveal upcoming events.Communicate your value by making posts or adding messaging into your emails and other social channels that say, “Follow us on Facebook so you won’t miss out on any deals or awesome upcoming events!”
+If someone “Follows” your page it means your posted content appears on their timeline (whereas a “Like” only shows the user what interests their friends have in common).As more and more Facebook users catch on to the fact that a “Follow” means your content appears on their timeline, they will only “Follow” your business page if you do things like provide them with interesting videos and articles, promote deals and discounts, and reveal upcoming events.Communicate your value by making posts or adding messaging into your emails and other social channels that say something like, “Follow us on Facebook so you won’t miss out on any deals or awesome upcoming events!”

 The very first thing people see when they get to your Facebook business page is your brand’s profile picture and cover photo.
-A ton of smart marketers are using the cover photo to advertise special events, current fundraising efforts, new exhibitions and more.
-As long as the photo is high-quality and matches your brand, it’s totally okay to change use it as an ad.
+Think of it like the visuals on an advertisement.A ton of smart marketers are using the cover photo to advertise special events, current fundraising efforts, new exhibitions and more.
+As long as the photo is high-quality and matches your brand, it’s totally okay to use it as an advertising opportunity.

-Facebook Messenger is a vital part of the the social media platform’s future.
-It’s becoming a channel of its own, where users can talk, share, and create content with their friends.Facebook is even working on a tool that will automatically answer commonly asked question for businesses, but in the meantime, Messenger is a useful – and growing – way to respond to customer concerns, or even have an open conversation about the brand and product.
+Facebook Messenger is a vital part of the the social media platform’s future.In many ways Messenger is becoming a channel of its own, where users can talk, share, and create content with their friends.Facebook is even working on a tool that will automatically answer commonly asked question for businesses; but in the meantime, Messenger is a useful – and growing – way to respond to customer concerns, or even have an open conversation about the brand and product.

 Facebook wants its social media to be everything to everyone, which of course includes a marketing platform to businesses.
 They will continue to add and tweak the business page tools (there’s several we didn’t even cover) and make it easier to turn Facebook users into customers.
 Eventually, they probably want the business page to be your new website.
 But we’ll fight them on that one.